 Foxes will dig under a fence if the ground is soft enough.
 Badgers are very good diggers and can also rip at chicken netting to tear it.
 The bottom of a poultry fence, should have the wire buried 8-12 inches in the ground and then turned outwards by about 8.
 The length of wire you bury really depends on the type of soil and how level the ground is.
 Clay soils are the hardest to dig, sandy soils are very easy, so use some common sense when burying the netting.
 If it was easy for you to dig, it will be easy for a fox.
 Ideally put bricks / rubble on top of the turned out wire before covering it back over with soil.

-If there is a problem with badgers taking poultry in the area then it is better to overlay an extra piece of netting at the bottom.
-This is still buried in the ground but overlapped at the bottom of the fence so the double layer helps to stop badgers (and sometimes foxes) from tearing the wire.
+If there is a problem with badgers taking poultry in the area then it is better to overlay an extra piece of netting at the lower level (i.e. a triple layer) in addition to the wire that is buried in the ground and overlapped at the bottom of the fence.
+This helps to stop badgers (which are incredibly strong) from tearing the wire.
+You may find that purchasing a small electric fencing kit and running a pair of electric wires on insulators around the run at the badger’s nose height is easier.

 There are numerous suppliers of chicken netting.
 Farmers merchants tend to call this ‘rabbit wire’ since it is sold to fence fields of young saplings or other critical crops to prevent rabbits from getting in.
 The netting is usually 50mm across the widest part of the hole.
 It is hot dip galvanised to stop it from rusting.

-If there isn't a fox problem, or you are looking for a movable netting solution then the Omlet Chicken Netting works really well.
+If there isn’t a fox problem, or you are looking for a movable netting solution then the Omlet Chicken Netting works really well.
 This will not keep foxes out. however it can keep your chickens in a given area (or off a given area such as a vegetable patch).
-I tested and reviewed this here: Omlet Chicken Netting.
+I tested and reviewed this here: Omlet Chicken Netting or you can click on the banner below to go to the Omlet website where they have a very good video and product details.

 Electric wires are normally placed at the top of the fence to stop climbing, the middle at fox nose height (the most likely one to be touched) and at the bottom to prevent digging.